• Art magazine

 CC BY-SA 4.0, via Wikimedia Commons

-Anyone who is interested in how art and its definition have changed over the centuries should be deeper with the topic of art definition .
+Anyone interested in how art and its definition have changed over the centuries should delve deeper into the topic of art definition .

 Tobacco – between pleasure and social criticism

-Tobacco has been an exciting motif in art for centuries because it touches many facets of human experience: enjoyment, transience, rebellion and criticism of consumption.
-Its meaning has changed from baroque to contemporary art, but remains an integral part of the artistic representation.
+Tobacco has remained a captivating motif in art for centuries, as it touches on many facets of the human experience: pleasure, transience, rebellion, and the critique of consumerism.
+From the Baroque to contemporary art, its meaning has evolved, yet remains an integral part of artistic representation.

 What was once considered an expression of luxury and enjoyment of life is often part of a critical examination of our society and its values.